Go back to normal view

 Mid-week and wider activities

 A wide range of activities are held during the week.
-There are six house groups, a monthly lunch club and monthly coffee morning.
-Other groups meeting to support various aspects of church life include a World Mission Action Group and a Trade Justice Group.
+There are house groups, a monthly lunch club, monthly coffee morning and a Trade Justice Group.
 The practice of meeting for morning prayers each day has developed in recent years and is valued by a number of people.
 We have links with the community through schools, with clergy regularly taking assemblies at the local First and Middle schools in Winyates.
 Lay people are involved in running lunch time activities at Ipsley CE RSA Academy.
 We have been able to promote our Christmas and Easter services at a local supermarket.
 Much positive contact is made with families through visits relating to baptisms, thanksgivings, weddings and funerals.

 Where We MeetSt Peter's meets in an attractive church building, which is approximately 700 years old with evidence of an earlier structure dating back 1,000 years.
 It is a Grade II* listed building.
 Total seating capacity is about 130.
 The building consists of a nave and chancel with a west tower.
 The north and south aisles were taken down during the 19th Century.
 The Bell Tower has a modern gantry of six bells which are rung mainly at weddings.